immanencer/cosyworld8/docs/02-system-overview.md

 # System Overview
-Monstone Sanctum is an **ecosystem** composed of interconnected services, each responsible for a facet of AI life and gameplay.
-These services integrate AI modeling, blockchain storage, distributed data, and real-time user interactions.
+Moonstone Sanctum is an **ecosystem** composed of interconnected services, each responsible for a facet of AI life and gameplay.
+These services integrate AI modeling, blockchain storage, distributed data, and real-time user interactions across multiple platforms.

 ### **1. Chat Service**
 - **Function**: Orchestrates immersive conversations between users and avatars.